Principles for Deciding

 Not Quite a Conclusion

 The mustachioed, not the bearded, Marx quipped: “Those are my principles; and, if you don't like them, well, I have others.”[99]
 Our willingness to move beyond current premises differs perhaps from his.
-We have just experimented with notions key to authors’ rights at stake in hard cases.
+We have just experimented with notions key to authors’ rights at stake in hard cases triggered as copyright laws approach crisis.
 Such rights call for new remedies, for example, for computer-simulated texts or images and for the file-sharing or aggregation of works online.
-But how to recompense creators for enriching the public with cultural goods, even as these become freely accessible and enforcement costs prohibitive?
+But how to recompense creators for gracing the public with cultural goods, even as these become freely accessible and enforcement costs prohibitive?
 Not without rethinking copyright to keep up with media trends![100]

 © Paul Edward Geller 2024